patricktimmons/nprint.github.io/pypcapml_walk.md

 ---

-# Walkthrough
+# Usage

+`pypcapml` exposes a simple iterator over a sorted `pcapml` encoded dataset.
+The iterator can return raw bytes, `scapy` packets or `dpkt` packets.
+The iterator contains all of the information about a single traffic sample, including the sampleID, the metadata associated with the traffic, the raw packet buffers, and the timestamps associated with each raw packet.

-Below is an example of loading and iterating over the `pcapml` encoded DTLS dataset.
+Below is a full example of loading and iterating over the `pcapml` encoded DTLS dataset.

 ```
 import sys